Marian Ainslee

 Marian Ainslee (1896 – 1966) was an American screenwriter and researcher active during Hollywood's silent film era.
 She often co-wrote titles for silent films with Ruth Cummings.

 Biography

 Marian Ainslee was born in Marceline, Missouri.
 Her first job out of school was as a newspaper reporter in Jefferson City, Missouri, where she interviewed politicians.
-Discouraged by salaries she encountered in journalism, she decided to move to Hollywood and give screenwriting a try.
+Discouraged by salaries she encountered in journalism, she moved to Hollywood to try screenwriting.
 After getting her start as a script clerk, Ainslee became one of MGM's top title writers during the 1920s and early 1930s, linked closely to producer Irving Thalberg.
-When Thalberg died, she briefly retired from screenwriting; in 1938, she signed with RKO and wrote Carefree.
-According to one estimation, she titled as many as 200 films during her time in the business.
-She was married to Albert Coonley, a newspaper artist; they appear to have been divorced by the time of his death in 1941.
+When Thalberg died, she briefly retired from screenwriting, anad in 1938, she signed with RKO and wrote Carefree.
+According to one estimation, she titled up to 200 films in total.

+She was married to newspaper artist Albert Coonley.
+They appear to have been divorced by the time of his death in 1941.